yanglum/metaseg_gui/README.md

 Place metaseg_gui.py into the ecSeg directory (or the Example directory provided here) containing the config.yaml file.

 # Change log
+v18: switched from cv2 to skimage for all functions.
+This fixed a bug with chrDNA counts.
+Added a pixel number cutoff for counting ecDNA and chrDNA connected components to filter our stray marks.

 v17: fixed bug with opening images/masks when not in "mass analysis" mode

 v16: add chr count to the csv output file